“You ready for the holidays?”

 Marcel Proust once said, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 And I have also heard it said that when you change the way you look at things, the things you look at change.

 To this end, setting an intention or statement of our desired experience can be very powerful.
-If what we want is greater freedom and joy, more meaning and satisfaction and heightened effectiveness, we must align our thoughts around enjoying those experiences before we even start.
-And we need to become diligently aware of the degree to which our thoughts stay aligned with our overarching intention.
-When they drift, we can come back to them, remember what we really want, and align ourselves with the state we wish to be in once again.
+If what you want is greater freedom and joy, more meaning and satisfaction and heightened effectiveness, you must align your thoughts around enjoying those experiences before you even start.
+And you need to become diligently aware of the degree to which your thoughts stay aligned with your overarching intention.
+When they drift, you can come back to them, remember what you really want, and align yourself with the state you wish to be in once again.